 - Draw rapid landscapes: Time yourself to 30 mins and stick to the essential lines to convey the scene.
 Avoid details.
 Use thin and bold lines with high contrast.
 This will refine your compositional eye.

-Drawing Prompts For Projects
+Drawing Prompts For Simple Projects

 It can be a good idea to set yourself a project and challenge yourself.
 The following drawing prompts will get you to think about different ways of seeing.

 - Practice drawing animals from life, at a zoo, or on a farm: Drawing moving subjects is a real challenge.
 All you can hope for is a lightning sketch capturing the essence of the subject.
 Drawing animals forces you to draw economically and increases your visual memory.